epsilon537/boxlambda/docs/sw-test-build-forth-core.md

 openocd_arty_a7_100t.sh -r
 ```

-Now go back to the terminal where you build `forth_core_test` and load the program using GDB:
+Now go back to the terminal where you built `forth_core_test` and load the program using GDB:

 ```
 gdb forth_core_test